victorlaerte/task-interdependence/Building an Initial Theory of Task Interdependence in Software Development Teams A Case Study.md

 According to Jong et. al. [10] task interdependence occurs when a team member needs information, resources, advice, knowledge, physical assistance, and/or equipment of another team member to complete their task successfully.

-In similar way, Kiggundu [3] afirms that interdependence has three sub-dimensions: (i) scope, (ii) resource and (iii) criticality.
+In similar way, Kiggundu [3] affirms that interdependence has three sub-dimensions: (i) scope, (ii) resource and (iii) criticality.
 Where, (i) refers to the level of interconnection between workflows, (ii) it is associated with the degree of interdependence between two or more tasks, which involve giving and receiving resources (materials, equipment, information, etc.), and (iii) it is related to the extent to which task interdependence affects the final result to be obtained.

 ## B.B.Task Interdependence in Other Areas